sourcegraph/deploy-sourcegraph-helm/charts/sourcegraph/README.md

 The [Helm Diff plugin](https://github.com/databus23/helm-diff) can also provide a diff against a deployed chart.

+## Rendering manifests for kubectl deployment

+Manifests rendered using the `helm template` command can be used for direct deployment using `kubectl`.

+See [the kubectl documentation](https://kubernetes.io/docs/reference/kubectl/) for more information on using kubectl.

 ## Configuration Options

 Reference the values.yaml file for available configuration parameters.